JanssenProject/jans/docs/admin/config-guide/agama-project-configuration.md

 ### Agama Project Screen

 Navigate to `Auth Server` -> `Agama` to open the Agama projects screen as shown in the image below.

 * To get the list of currently added projects, bring the control to `Search` box (using the tab key), and press `Enter`.
 Type the search string to search for projects with matching names.

 * Deploy a new project using `Upload Project` button.
-It'll open explore dialogue.
+It'll open the explore dialogue.
 Using this dialogue, navigate the file system and select
   the `.gama` archive for the new project.